 - Employees are required to take all reasonable steps to attend the hearing.
-However, should, for a reasonably unforeseen reason, either the employee, the line manger / manager or their companions be unable to attend the meeting, it must be rearranged. - Should an employee's companion be unable to attend then the employee should make contact within 5 days of the date of the letter to arrange an alternative date that falls within 10 days of the original date provided. - Time limits may be extended by mutual agreement.
+However, should, for a reasonably unforeseen reason, either the employee, the line manager / manager or their companions be unable to attend the meeting, it must be rearranged. - Should an employee's companion be unable to attend then the employee should make contact within 5 days of the date of the letter to arrange an alternative date that falls within 10 days of the original date provided. - Time limits may be extended by mutual agreement.

-This policy was adopted at a meeting of Held on Date to be reviewed Signed on behalf of the Trustees Name of signatory Role of signatory
+Date to be reviewed

+Signed on behalf of the Trustees

+Name of signatory

+Role of signatory